guilhermeappel/sharp-template/README.md

 ## Deploy Docker

 - Run the command `docker-compose up -d --build`inside the "docker" folder.
-It will compile the application for release wi all the necessary files and run at http://localhost:7701/. (using the settings contained in the appsettings.json file)
+It will compile the application for release with all the necessary files and run at http://localhost:7701/. (using the settings contained in the appsettings.json file)

 ## Deploy Test